H

 John GlasgowFounder in every customer Slack channel; joins sales calls to drive engineering (Founder-Led Sales Discipline)

-All three treat direct, repeated, first-hand contact with the live product/customer as the non-negotiable source of taste.
+All five treat direct, repeated, first-hand contact with the live product/customer as the non-negotiable source of taste — and Ambrosino adds that you may have to hold your own process hostage to it.

 Connections#